Tracy L. Turner

 Member, California State Bar

-Her role as Associate Dean for Learning Outcomes formally began in 2019, but she had been helping behind the scenes even earlier.
-Dean Turner helped engage the faculty in collaborative discussions to select the school’s original six J.D. learning outcomes, the learning objectives that help guide the school in its efforts to graduate students who are well-prepared to take on the challenges of legal practice.
-She received formal training in 2018-2019 through the Assessment Leadership Academy, run by the Western Association of Schools and Colleges, earning her certificate in 2019.
-Dean Turner explains her enthusiasm for her new role by saying, “The process of learning outcomes assessment is a structured method for examining our effectiveness as educators, and if we do it well, it can make us better.”
+Describing her role as Associate Dean of Learning Outcomes, she explains, “The process of learning outcomes assessment is a structured method for examining our effectiveness as educators, and if we do it well, it can make us better.”
 She continues, “Southwestern has always been committed to innovation and improvement, so although learning outcomes assessment is new to law schools in general, it feels very natural to me as a faculty member at this institution.”
+Dean Turner brings innovation to her teaching as well through methodologies and assessments that reach a variety of different learning styles.